hotosm/terraform-aws-vpc/README.md

 - `deployment_environment` - A string indicator of the deployment environment or flavour or variant of the deployment.
 No defaults set.
 - `default_tags` - A map of tag keys and values with basic keys and empty values by default

+## References

+[ref1]: AWS Documentation VPC CIDR blocks - https://docs.aws.amazon.com/vpc/latest/userguide/vpc-cidr-blocks.html

-## License
+## Copyright and License texts

 The project is licensed under GNU LGPL.
 Please make any modifications to this module public.
 Read LICENSE, COPYING.LESSER, and COPYING files for license text

-## References

-[ref1]: AWS Documentation VPC CIDR blocks - https://docs.aws.amazon.com/vpc/latest/userguide/vpc-cidr-blocks.html
+Copyright (C) 2023 eternaltyro
+This file is part of Terraform AWS VPC Module aka terraform-aws-vpc project

+terraform-aws-vpc is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License.

+terraform-aws-vpc is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+License text can be found in the repository